dita-deb/Seatbelt_Safety_Detection/README.md

 # Seatbelt Safety Detection
-This is a model for detecting seatbelts and safe driving from images.
+This is a project involving the creation of a model for detecting seatbelts and safe driving from images.